 Washington’s Round 2 CARES Act relief is not yet available.

-Please, if not already doing so, continue to monitor this website for updates.
-This will be our primary source for information regarding Washington’s Round 2 relief.
+Please, if not already doing so, continue to monitor our website for updates.
+This will be our primary source for publicizing information and updates.

 Washington’s Round 1 application period has closed.